Who we are

 In this workspace we want to redefine work and reconnect different spheres and concepts of our everyday life that have been separated by the predominant capitalist logic.
 These concepts and spheres include manual and mental labour and work and leisure time.
 We do not want to consider our labour as a sacrifice, but as a creative occupation that responds to our own needs and preferences, where there is no pressure to perform, but space to discover what is important to us, to learn new skills and to influence directly the goals of our work .

 We seek to find a sustainable way of managing a commercial activity that can maintain us within the capitalist frame we live but which we also try to change.
-As a work-collective we aim to practice a positive alternative to the ‘traditional’ business model, to the concept of maximum profit and continuous growth and its resulting system of violence and inequality regarding access to resources and power.
+As a work-collective practice a positive alternative to the ‘traditional’ business model, to the concept of maximum profit and continuous growth and its resulting system of violence and inequality regarding access to resources and power.
 In contrast to the prevalent exploitative, authoritarian and competitive relationships in the labour sector, we aim to establish a secure and cooperative working environment.
 Our target is to create a work place without hierarchies and competition, built on companionship, solidarity and trust.
 We strive for a self-defined and emancipated workspace where we have equal rights and responsibilities, we have direct participation in forming our working conditions and we make decisions in a collective, consensual way.
 At the heart of our self-organization lies the statute.
 The statute is a social contract that we have given ourselves to ensure our functioning as a collective and radical project.
 Furthermore, we have regular plenary sessions that are facilitated and moderated to ensure consensual decision-making that is attentive towards privileges, mechanisms of exclusion and power-structures.
 We do not support or tolerate decisions of the plenum or the behaviour of single members of the collective that violate the personality rights or the human dignity of other persons.

 Our vegan philosophy and political standing